menu

 Ehrenberg - Cibola is a very small town located in the state of Arizona.
 With a population of 1,001 people and just one neighborhood, Ehrenberg - Cibola is the 150th largest community in Arizona.

-Ehrenberg - Cibola is a blue-collar town, with 42.57% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Ehrenberg - Cibola, you'll notice that it is more blue-collar than most other communities in America.
+42.57% of Ehrenberg - Cibola’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Ehrenberg - Cibola is a town of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Ehrenberg - Cibola who work in sales jobs (19.06%), farm management occupations (17.33%), and maintenance occupations (12.62%).

 Another important characteristic of Ehrenberg - Cibola is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.